valkey-io/valkey-doc/commands/acl-load.md

-When Redis is configured to use an ACL file (with the `aclfile` configuration option), this command will reload the ACLs from the file, replacing all the current ACL rules with the ones defined in the file.
+When Valkey is configured to use an ACL file (with the `aclfile` configuration option), this command will reload the ACLs from the file, replacing all the current ACL rules with the ones defined in the file.
 The command makes sure to have an *all or nothing* behavior, that is: